XSCE/xsce/roles/xsce-admin/files/console/help/Utilities.rst

 Jobs that are no longer desired may be cancelled and doing so will cancel any jobs that were created as part of the same task.
 To cancel a job check the box beside it and click **Cancel Checked Jobs**.

+###Admin Tools

+Use these tools to administer, monitor, and evaluate server usage.

 ###Display Ansible Facts

 All software on the server has been installed using a product called ansible.
 This option will tell you more than you probably wanted to know about its variables.